Avantgarde95/Avantgarde95.github.io/README.md

 - Run `yarn dev`
 - Open <http://localhost:3000> on the browser

-Run in the production mode
+Build in the production mode & create static pages

 - Run `yarn build`
-- Run `yarn start`

 Check the code